imagekit-developer/imagekit-java/README.md

 **1. List & Search Files**

 Accepts an object of class `GetFileListRequest` specifying the parameters to be used to list and search files.
-All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed as-is with the correct values to get the results.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed via their setter functions to get the results.

 ```java
 String[] tags = new String[3];